b13181554-prog/Yi/replit.md

 # OBENTCHI Trading Bot

 ## Overview
-OBENTCHI is a Telegram-based cryptocurrency trading bot designed to offer technical analysis, real-time market data, and automated trading across crypto and forex markets.
+OBENTCHI is a Telegram-based cryptocurrency trading bot offering Sharia-compliant technical analysis, real-time market data, and automated spot trading.
 It features a Telegram Web App for user interaction, automated withdrawal/deposit systems, and multi-language support.
 The project aims to be a robust, accessible trading assistant, empowering users with advanced analytical tools and a seamless trading experience to secure a significant market share in automated trading.

-## Islamic Compliance (Sharia Compliance)
-**Status**: FULLY HALAL COMPLIANT ✅

-OBENTCHI has been completely redesigned to ensure full compliance with Islamic Sharia law by removing all haram (forbidden) elements:

-### Removed Features (Haram Elements):
-1. **Futures Trading** - Removed completely (Violates Gharar - excessive uncertainty)
-2. **Leverage/Margin Trading** - Removed completely (Violates Riba - interest-based transactions)

-### Compliant Features (Halal):
-1. **Spot Trading Only** - Immediate exchange of assets (fully permissible)
-2. **Technical Analysis** - Educational market analysis tools
-3. **AI-Powered Recommendations** - Data-driven insights for informed decisions
-4. **Subscription System** - Fixed monthly fee (10 USDT) for service access
-5. **Referral System** - Commission-based rewards for user referrals (3-level: 10%, 5%, 2.5%)

-### Compliance Implementation (October 29, 2025):
-- Removed all futures trading capabilities from analysis modules (analysis.js, ultra-analysis.js, zero-reversal-analysis.js)
-- Eliminated leverage calculations and parameters across all systems
-- Updated frontend interface to remove futures and leverage selection options
-- Modified database schema to exclude leverage fields
-- Updated all API endpoints to default to spot trading only
-- Removed all UI elements related to futures and leverage from Web App
-- Updated notification messages to reflect spot-only trading

-### Trading Type:
-- **Only Spot Trading**: All trading recommendations and analysis now exclusively support spot (cash) trading
-- **No Speculation**: Focus on immediate asset exchange rather than speculative contracts
-- **Risk Management**: Conservative risk-reward ratios (1:2) suitable for spot trading
+All trading is strictly spot-based, adhering to Islamic finance principles by excluding futures and leverage trading.

 ## User Preferences
 - Default Language: Arabic (ar)